zawzaww/zawzaww.github.io/_posts/2019-08-11-make-build-system-android.md

 ---
 layout: post
 title: "Make Build System in Android OS"
-author: "Zaw Zaw"
+author: zawzaw
 categories: [Android]
-tags: [android, make, build]
+toc: true
-image:
+image: assets/images/featured-images/img_make_build_android.png
-  src: /assets/images/featured-images/img_make_build_android.png
 ---

 The main build system used in Android OS-level is [Make Build System](https://android.googlesource.com/platform/build) and [AOSP (Android Open Source Project)](https://android.googlesource.com) handles all building processes with Make build.
 Android uses Make build system to compile the entire Android system.
 By now, every Android app developer is familiar with Gradle, a build system for building apps in Android Studio.
 Gradle build is easier to use.
 Make build is a native build system used on Android OS-level, and writing can be very tricky.
 But on Android OS-level, mainly use Makfile-based build system, so I have to learn.